All Products

 This parameter is valid only if Backup Type is set to Data Protection and Backup Volume is set to Specified Volumes.

-Specify the volumes that you want to back up.
+Specify the volumes to be backed up.

 Parameter